Classifying group actions on hyperbolic spaces: Introduction

 Our main goal is to formalize this problem and study its complexity using the language of Borel equivalence relations.
 Over the past three decades, the study of definable equivalence relations has been an active area of research in descriptive set theory.
 It provides a foundation for analyzing the complexity of classification problems arising in various areas of mathematics.
 A comprehensive discussion of recent developments can be found in the monographs \cite{Kan} and \cite{Kec24}; for results directly related to group theory, we refer to the survey \cite{ST} and papers \cite{CMMS,Tho13,Tho15}.

 In this paper, we focus on general type group actions on hyperbolic spaces, as these are the most useful from the geometric group theory point of view.

-Recall that an isometric action of a group $G$ on a hyperbolic space $S$ is said to be of \emph{general type} if the limit set of $G$ is infinite and $G$ does not fix any point of the Gromov boundary $\partial S$ (equivalently, $G$ contains two loxodromic isometries with disjoint pairs of fixed points on $\partial S$).
-Following the standard terminology (see, for example, \cite{MT}), we call a group $G$ \emph{weakly hyperbolic} if it admits a general type action on a hyperbolic space.
+\begin{defn} Recall that an isometric action of a group $G$ on a hyperbolic space $S$ is said to be of \emph{general type} if the limit set of $G$ is infinite and $G$ does not fix any point of the Gromov boundary $\partial S$ (equivalently, $G$ contains two loxodromic isometries with disjoint pairs of fixed points on $\partial S$).
+Following the standard terminology (see, for example, \cite{MT}), we call a group $G$ \emph{weakly hyperbolic} if it admits a general type action on a hyperbolic space. \end{defn} By a result of Sisto, a group $G$ is weakly hyperbolic if and only if there exists a generating set $X$ of $G$ such that the Cayley graph $Cay (G,X)$ is hyperbolic and the standard action of $G$ on $Cay(G,X)$ is of general type (see Corollary \ref{Cor:Sisto} for details).

 Informally, our results can be summarized as follows.
 With every countable group $G$, we associate an equivalence relation on a standard Borel space that serves as a formalization of Problem \ref{prob}.
 In fact, our approach can be used to formalize classification problems for group actions on other types of spaces whose geometry is definable in a certain infinitary logic (see Proposition \ref{Prop:LE}).